 5.4.
 Administrative Decisions, Objections, and Appeals

 The Ethics Committee Chairman, adjudicator, or adjudicatory board, or the Executive Committee, as appropriate, shall have the authority to make decisions during the course of disciplinary proceedings and appeals concerning the administration of a case and in response to the conduct of and objections made by the parties.
 Such decisions may be enforced by the imposition of appropriate sanctions on the parties.
 Objections and decisions shall be noted for the record, but unless otherwise determined by the Ethics Committee Chairman on the basis of a showing of good cause, shall not be subject to appeal until the adjudicatory report becomes final.

 5.5.1.
 Guidelines for Conflicts of Interest

-By assuming his or her duties for the Institute, each person acknowledges that the best interests of the Institute and its members must prevail over any individual interest.
-A conflict of interest is a direct or indirect interest that might affect, or might reasonably be expected to affect, a person's judgment or conduct as a director, officer, committee member, or employee of the Institute.
-An actual or potential conflict of interest would exist whenever a person has an interest in, or connection with, an individual subject to the Institute's disciplinary procedures where that interest is of such nature that it might influence the independent judgment of the person.
+By assuming his or her duties as a director, officer, committee member, or employee of the Institute, each person acknowledges that the best interests of the Institute and its members must prevail over any individual interest.
+A conflict of interest is a direct or indirect interest that might reasonably be expected to affect, a person’s judgment or conduct as a director, officer, committee member, or employee of the Institute.
+An actual or potential conflict of interest would exist whenever a person has an interest in, or connection with, an individual subject to the Institute’s disciplinary procedures where that interest is of such nature that it might influence the independent judgment of the person.
 Specifically, the interest might be that of the person, that of another person such as a relative or friend of the person, or that of an organization in which the person or such other person has an interest.
 Similarly, the interest might be financial or otherwise.